Scottsdale Center for Plastic Surgery

 There are 3 primary aspects to a successful fat grafting procedure: harvesting the fat, processing it, and reinserting it into a new area of the body.
-I begin by removing the fat from the areas where the patient no longer wants it, using power-assisted liposuction to extract it in a way that minimizes bruising and downtime.
+Our surgeons begin by removing the fat from the areas where the patient no longer wants it, using power-assisted liposuction to extract it in a way that minimizes bruising and downtime.

 Am I a Good Candidate?

-We all have fat — and because it's a soft material that is found in the body already, it can be an excellent way to add volume to the breasts and deliver a natural-looking result.
-In my experience, good candidates for a breast fat grafting procedure meet these 2 main criteria:
+We all have fat — and because it’s a soft material that is found in the body already, it can be an excellent way to add volume to the breasts and deliver a natural-looking result.
+In our experience, good candidates for a breast fat grafting procedure meet these 2 main criteria:

 - They have excess or unwanted fat that is available for harvest.